 Dramatic art form is as old as humankind.
 It has played, and continues to play, a role in all cultures as a means of satisfying needs for self-expression and for the defining and transmission of culture.
-To learn about the drama of a culture is to deepen understanding of the people and their unique perspective about themselves, others and our world.
-Recognizing that today's drama/theatre continues to be an expression of a people, teachers are encouraged to treat this not only as an historical investigation but also as an investigation into the lives and perspectives of people of today.
+To learn about the drama of a culture is to deepen understanding of the people and their unique perspectives about themselves, others, and our world.
+Recognizing that today's drama/theatre continues to be an expression of a people, teachers are encouraged to treat this not only as an historical investigation, but also as an investigation into the lives and perspectives of peoples of today.

-In drama, the first steps toward achieving these ends are those which encourage students to consider the role drama and dramatic artists play in their own homes, school and community.
+In drama, the first steps towards achieving these ends are those which encourage students to consider the role drama and dramatic artists play in their own homes, school and community.
 The teacher should provide a forum in the classroom in which students are able to express and share their discoveries.

 The students' own dramas are an integral part of this discussion.
-Through periods of reflection within and after their dramas, students will become aware of the connections between their dramas and their daily lives and they will begin to glimpse some of the ways in which artists get ideas.
+Through periods of reflection within and after their dramas, students will become aware of the connections between their dramas and their daily lives.
+They will begin to view their own work as worthy artistic endeavour and they might begin to glimpse some of the ways in which artists get ideas.

-When assessing the individual student's achievement of this objective, the teachers may ask:
+When assessing the individual student's achievement of this objective, the teacher may ask:

-- To what extent is the student aware of the presence of drama and in his or her home, school, and community? - How does the student express this awareness? - To what extent has the student made connections between drama in the classroom and his or her own life? - How does the student express these connections?
+- To what extent is the student aware of the presence of drama in his or her home, school and community? - How does the student express this awareness? - To what extent has the student made connections between drama in the classroom and his or her own life? - How does the student express these connections? - To what extent is the student beginning to view his or her own work in the dramas as worthwhile artistic endeavour?